pentagramswheel/libra/README.md

 A class which represents a player within a draft.

 ###### Instance Variables
+1. `String name` -  the name of the player.
-1. `boolean active` - a flag for checking whether a player is active in the draft or not.
+2. `boolean active` - a flag for checking whether the player is active in the draft or not.
+3. `boolean captainStatus1, captainStatus2` - flags for checking captaincy with respect to the two teams of the draft.
+4. `boolean teamStatus` - a flag for checking the player's team status.
+5. `boolean subStatus` - a flag for checking the player's sub status.
-2. `int matchWins` - the player's match wins during the draft.
+6. `int matchWins` - the player's match wins during the draft.
-3. `int matchLosses` - the player's match losses during the draft.
+7. `int matchLosses` - the player's match losses during the draft.
-4. `int pings` - the player's amount of pings during the draft.

 ----